oransje/oransje.github.io/src/ordinary-life/primitive-bold.md

 The result is a very nice raw game title with some weight on text effect:
 ![Asteroidinhos game title](/img/asteroids-game-title.png)

 If you do not understand haskell gloss, no worries!
-I made the exactly same coding on js(I bet everyone on the web understands js):
+I made the exactly same idea on js(I bet everyone on the web understands js):

 ```js
 const canvas = document.getElementById("canvas");